A thick, hearty and spicy cabbage soup that gets an extra kick from cajun andouille sausage. It’s so hearty and filling

 No, it’s not.
 It has 19 grams of carbs and 5 grams of fiber per serving, which is a bit too high-carb for someone on the keto diet.
-So if you’re on a keto diet or must eat very low carb, this soup is probably not the best choice for you.
+So if you’re on a keto diet or if you must eat very low carb, this soup is probably not the best choice for you.
 Perhaps you could try this wonderful egg drop soup instead.

 What about leftovers?

 If you have leftovers, they keep very well for 3-4 days in the fridge.
 In fact, the soup gets even more flavorful the second day!
 I gently reheat bowls of it, covered, in the microwave on 50% power.

 - 2 tablespoons olive oil